 It is this which leads many researchers to believe that matcha is the tea which provides the most benefits.
 In taking in the whole leaf, rather than just water infused with it, we are gaining all of those catechins and their antioxidant properties.
 Furthermore, matcha has also lost even fewer of these in its processing phase than normal tea.

+Matcha is one of the most popular teas in Japan and continues to spread around the world.
 So is matcha really as fantastic as people believe; does consuming the whole leaf in the form of matcha green tea powder really make a difference?

 Here’s your answer: